en

 Yet there is one problem with my ego.
 Nobody has seen it or can show where it is.
 I can see and smell my body or feel the presence of others, but that is only the external, physical side.

-Our gut feeling is that there is something inside us controlling and looking at our thinking.
+Our gut feeling is that something inside us is controlling and observing our thinking.
 We feel that there is an observer in me observing my thoughts.
-When I say 'I think', it means that I feel that there is an 'I' doing thinking, reacting to my own thoughts.
+When I say 'I think', I mean that I feel that there is an 'I' doing thinking, reacting to my own thoughts.

 From this we conclude that the ego is real.
-It is definitely something far more than my thoughts and mental moods.
-I am very real!
-And because I am, you are and all others are.
+It is definitely something more than my thoughts and mental moods.
+I am real!
+And because I am, you are, and all others are.
 The world is full of separate egos.

-We have identified ourselves with some things and thoughts and call them ours.
+We identify ourselves with some things and thoughts and call them ours.
 All thoughts come from someone or something outside us.
-We collected them in a thousand yesterdays, chose what we like and rejected many.
+We collected them in thousands of yesterdays, chose what we like, and rejected many.
 There is nothing original in our thoughts.

 We watch the world through the filters of our conditioned brain and make an image of it.
-We see and sense separate objects in interaction and think that the world is built that way.
+We see and sense separate objects in interaction, and we think the world is built that way.

 It simply is not true.
 Our senses fool us.
 Actually, we are not separate egos: we are inseparable entities in the flow of the world.

 The inevitable and unhappy result of our individual outlook on life is that we no longer live in the same world.
-Each one of us lives in a world made by our own mind and shaped by our own past.
+Each of us lives in a world shaped by our own minds and pasts.

 These inwardly separate worlds do not meet except outwardly - and not always happily.
-Still worse is that they even cannot meet.
+Still worse is that they can never meet.
 Our bodies can touch, but our thoughts cannot.

-On the contrary, they collide all the time causing nuisance or even severe battles between and among people.
+On the contrary, they collide all the time, causing nuisances or even severe conflicts among people.
 We can think alike, but as long as there are two separate thoughts, there is no meeting of minds.

-The world where everyone lives in an isolated box is a severely divided world.
+The world where everyone lives in an isolated box is severely divided.
 There are many kinds of divisions: geographical, racial, sociological, religious, political, educational.
 Add to that: each one of us is also inwardly divided into many pieces.

-The basis of these divisions is the idea of individuality, supporting the idea of separate selves fighting for their space and rights in a world that consists of matter and mind, things and thoughts.
+The basis of these divisions is the idea of individuality, which supports the notion of separate selves fighting for their space and rights in a world composed of matter and mind, things and thoughts.

-There are few or no important matters that we people actually and totally agree about and share globally.
-On a personal level our daily actions are based on images, opinions and beliefs.
-When we meet someone who has different views on life, we either oppose, quarrel, tolerate or run away.
+There are few, if any, important matters that we as people actually and fully agree on and share globally.
+On a personal level, our daily actions are based on images, opinions, and beliefs.
+When we meet someone with different views on life, we either oppose, quarrel with, tolerate, or run away.

-Seven billion different worldviews on one small planet brings a great number of problems, especially when everybody thinks he is right and a good human with good intentions while all others are more or less wrong, misguided or just bad people.
+Seven billion different worldviews on one small planet create many problems, especially when everybody thinks they are right and good, while others are more or less wrong, misguided, or just bad.

 Furthermore, we might quite rightly ask, what is the world actually?

-Is there and can there even be a common ground or truth that we can agree about?
+Is there, and can there even be, common ground or truth that we can agree on?

 We can only find that out by looking at the world without our inward filters and concepts, but we hardly ever do so.
-We don't even try but instead of trying we stick to our ideas as stubbornly as everybody else.
+We don't even try; instead, we stick to our ideas as stubbornly as everybody else.
 Many people seem to be even proud of their prejudices and narrow-minded views!

-Only a small part of our images are based on facts, and we are unable to separate which part.
+Only a small part of our images is based on facts, and we are unable to separate which part.
 This is due to thinking.
-We mistakenly think that our thoughts reflect or interpret the world more or less as it is.
-It does not.
+We mistakenly think that our thoughts more or less reflect or interpret the world.

-This leads us to the fourth insight about human conditioning and its nature.
+This leads us to the fourth insight about our human conditioning and its nature.

-There is a vast agreement that the human mind is conditioned and that humanity is fragmented into billions of bits.
+There is widespread agreement that the human mind is conditioned, and that humanity is fragmented into billions of bits.
 But we disagree on what we should do about this.

 Many people feel that little or nothing can be done.
 They say that we can change the conditioning slowly.

 Krishnamurti and Bohm propose a radical alternative.
-They say that we must release mankind from psychological conditioning and it happen will immediately, without us actively doing a thing about it.
+They say we must release mankind from psychological conditioning, and that will happen immediately, without us having to do a thing about it.

-When we see what conditioning is doing to us, the inevitable consequence of this perception is that the conditioning falls away like an autumn leaf and we will start to behave in a totally different way.
+When we see what conditioning is doing to us, the inevitable consequence is that the conditioning falls away like an autumn leaf, and we will start to behave in a totally different way.
 The trouble is that we don't see.

-The partial way in which we have tried to solve our problems has not solved them and never will.
+The partial way we have tried to solve our problems has not solved them, and never will.
 On the contrary, it effectively prevents us from finding solutions.
-The only solution is a state of insight, where our mind naturally frees itself from conditioning.
+The only solution is a state of insight in which our mind naturally frees itself from conditioning.
 Then we will start to live in direct contact with the facts and 'float in the stream of life'.

-The fifth insight is about seeing our habit of dividing the world.
+The fifth insight concerns our habit of dividing the world.

 5. The world is one whole, not fragmented.

-For practical reasons we must sometimes divide reality into some limited areas, but when we apply it to everything we end up with a world of conflicts.
+For practical reasons, we sometimes must divide reality into limited areas, but when we apply this to everything, we end up with a world of conflicts.

 Division is a cunning trick of thinking.
 When we separate two things in our thoughts, we start to act as if they were actually separate.
-We fail to see the connection, the link between them.
+We fail to see the connection between them.

-One example of a division we cling to is individuality.
+One division we cling to is individuality.
 It is based on a materialistic view of reality.

 To Krishnamurti and Bohm, thought is a material process and the source of division.
 It is the very nature of thought to divide.
 There can be no holistic thought.